By: S. Kristen Sexson Tejtel, MD, PhD, FAAP & MPH, FAAP & Alan Riley, MD, FAAP

 Eating a healthy diet

-Dietary recommendations for kids and teens with CHD are the same as for any child.
+Dietary recommendations for kids and teens with congenital heart disease are the same as for any child.
 Keep these guidelines in mind when you plan meals.

 Increase your child's dietary fiber to at least 14 g for every 1000 calories eaten.
 Foods that contain fiber include: